SMSF Commercial Lease Agreement

 • Assignment of lease: Or, your tenant wants to vacate early.
 The tenant finds a replacement tenant.
 The SMSF, as the landlord, signs an Assignment of Lease.

-Sub-leases and Assignment of Leases may be considered too complex or confusing.
-The SMSF auditor may want to dig deeper into what is going on.
-The SMSF auditor may want the SMSF to provide more information and get external consultants to sign off on the chain of events.
+Under the SIS regulations, sub-leases and lease Assignments may be considered too complex or confusing.
+The SMSF auditor may want to investigate further, ask the SMSF for more information, and get external consultants to sign off on the chain of events.

 If you can, then a new SMSF Commercial Lease is simpler and safer.